The minimum equipment needed to start an internet radio station is a computer, a microphone, free broadcasting software, and a streaming host.

 - Sign up for a free Caster.fm account — takes under 5 minutes

-- Download Caster.fm Broadcaster (free broadcasting software)
+- Download Caster.fm Broadcaster (free broadcasting software for Windows and Mac)

 - Enter your Caster.fm Private Token in the Broadcaster to connect your account